 To this end, corporates spend vast amounts of revenue on mass-media advertising to establish their images and the reputations of their products.
 They thereby cut off from the direct marketplace all who cannot match their massive marketing spend.
 The result is that the individual artisan is, one way or another, essentially locked out of his rightful share of the market for his skills, which for an IT professional like me, according to the 1989 IT Manpower Monitor, would have been £80,000 a year.
 I was thus effectively barred, by corporate marketing and bullying, from free access to my rightful share of the market I was trained and moulded to serve.

-I believe that the so-called 'free' market should be made free to all - irrespective of size and means.
+I believe that the so-called 'free' market should be made free to all — irrespective of size and means.
 Access must be by right not might.
-I believe it to be my right to have direct access to my fair share of the market without being harassed by crushing competition from the customer-impressing images projected by large corporates with bottomless marketing budgets.
+I believe it to be my right to have direct access to my fair share of the market without being harassed by crushing competition from the customer-impressing images projected by large corporations with bottomless marketing budgets.
 This could never be achieved in an unmanaged market.
 There has to be a referee.

-Whether I work directly through my own account, or as an employee through a large corporate, I would be doing exactly the same work for the same customer.
+Whether I work directly through my own account, or as an employee through a large corporation, I would be doing exactly the same work for the same customer.
 The only differences would be that as an employee:

 I would not have quite the same natural motivation to do the job as well,